RoundRobinHood/cogniflight-cloud/docs/TEAM_COLLABORATION.md

 ### Leadership & Coordination

 **Jeremia Fourie** - Product Owner
-- Architected the overall system design and Service-Oriented Architecture
+- Architected the overall system design and Service-Oriented Architecture in close collaboration with Brian
 - Defined UI/UX requirements and user experience specifications
 - Worked closely with Brian to coordinate backend development and manage the team
 - Ensured system met deadlines and quality standards